English

 Are there guided tours of the Louvre Palace?

 Yes.
-You can take a guided tour of the museum and learn about all the history of the Louvre Palace.
+You can take a guided tour of the museum and learn about the history of the Louvre Palace.
+By taking a guided tour, you would cover the highlights and understand the significance of the artworks and the museum.

 What do families with young children need to keep in mind while visiting the Louvre?